NeurekaSoftware/Sonarr-Enhanced/README.md

 This Docker image is built automatically from the official Sonarr source and stays up to date with new Sonarr releases.

 > [!IMPORTANT]
-> This project was created to address performance and responsiveness issues encountered during large searches, downloads, and import operations.
+> Sonarr Enhanced exists to improve performance and responsiveness during large searches, heavy download activity, and bulk import operations, without changing Sonarr’s core behavior.

 ## Quick Start